R&D tax relief · Director guide · Updated June 2026

 What costs qualify for R&D tax relief?

 Qualifying costs include: staff costs (salaries, employer NI, pension contributions) directly engaged in R&D; subcontractor costs (with restrictions); consumable materials used in R&D; software costs; and some utility costs.
-Since 2023, data and cloud computing costs became eligible in some circumstances.
-[VERIFY current qualifying cost categories at gov.uk]
+Since April 2023, data and cloud computing costs are eligible in some circumstances.

 Why has HMRC increased scrutiny of R&D claims?